datawire/ambassador-docs/docs/edge-stack/2.2/tutorials/getting-started.md

 <GettingStartedEdgeStack21Tabs version="$version$" />

-### Connecting your installation to Ambassador Cloud

-Now is a great moment to connect your new installation to Ambassador Cloud in order to fully leverage the power of $productName$ and the Developer Control Plane (DCP).

-1. Log in to [Ambassador Cloud](https://app.getambassador.io/cloud/services/) with GitHub, GitLab or Google and select your team account.

-2. At the top, click **Add Services** then click **Connection Instructions** in the **Connect your installation** section.

-3. Follow the prompts to name the cluster and click **Generate a Cloud Token**.

-4. Follow the prompts to install the cloud token into your cluster.

-5. When the token installation completes, your services will be listed in the DCP.

 <Alert severity="success"><b>Success!</b> At this point, you have installed $productName$.
 Now let's get some traffic flowing to your services.</Alert>

 ## 2. Routing traffic from the edge